SmithWillSuffice/ohanga-pai/content/blog/21_macro_platonification.md

 "zero knowledge agents" and "sticky prices".
 Orthodox macroeconomics is a topsy-turvy world --- mostly because it has no anchor in reality, just some vague platonic ideals that are very difficult to identify in the real world.
-In fact, they just are not found in the real world, except in the heads of fake economists (the olde book taught variety).
+In fact, they just are not found in the real world, except in the heads of fake economists (the olde textbook taught variety).

 Because of this topsy-turviness we can simultaneously have orthodox economics schools talking about efficient markets (as an idealization of market clearing equilibria) as well as zero knowledge agents (a markets game theory idealization).
+That's pretty hilarious if you are cognizant of the contrast.

 ### Marxist platonifications